Top of page

 Biography

-I am the author of three single-authored books: La différence francophone: De Jean Léry à Patrick Chamoiseau (Rennes University Press, 2012); Perishability Fatigue: Forays in Environmental Loss and Decay (Columbia University Press, 2018), and Environmental Humanities on the Brink: The Vanitas Hypothesis (Stanford University Press, 2023).
-Perishability Fatigue received a Choice Outstanding Academic Title award in the category “Earth in Crisis.”
+I am the author of four books: La différence francophone: De Jean Léry à Patrick Chamoiseau (Rennes University Press, 2012); Perishability Fatigue: Forays in Environmental Loss and Decay (Columbia University Press, 2018), Environmental Humanities on the Brink: The Vanitas Hypothesis (Stanford University Press, 2023), and Epidemiological Realism (Palgrave Studies in Literature, Science and Medicine, 2024).
+In 2019, Perishability Fatigue received a Choice Outstanding Academic Title award in the category “Earth in Crisis.”

 Recent Publications